An intrinsic characterization of five points in a $\mathrm{CAT}(0)$ space: Four points in a space

-Proposition \ref{semicomplete-prop} implies in particular that every metric space satisfies the $G(0)$-property for every complete graph $G$.
+Proposition \ref{semicomplete-prop} implies in particular that every metric space satisfies the $G(0)$ condition for every complete graph $G$.

 \begin{proposition} Let $G_1$ and $G_2$ be finite graphs, and let $G$ be the graph sum of $G_1$ and $G_2$.
 In other words, the vertex and edge sets of $G$ are the disjoint union of the vertex sets of $G_1$ and $G_2$ and that of the edge sets of $G_1$ and $G_2$, respectively.
-Suppose $X$ is a metric space that satisfies the $G_1 (0)$ and $G_2 (0)$ properties.
-Then $X$ satisfies the $G(0)$-property. \end{proposition}
+Suppose $X$ is a metric space that satisfies the $G_1 (0)$ and $G_2 (0)$ conditions.
+Then $X$ satisfies the $G(0)$ condition. \end{proposition}